13 Top Reasons to Visit Greece (Updated 2024)

 13. Philoxenia – Greek Hospitality

-And the last, but certainly not least, a reason to visit Greece?
+And the last, but certainly not the least, reason to visit Greece?
 Philoxenia, of course.

 Translated literally, it means love of strangers, and once you visit Greece, you’ll know all about this welcoming hospitality extended to you.

-This ancient virtue of generosity toward strangers originates in Greek mythology, has survived the centuries, and lives on in Greek culture today.
+This ancient virtue of generosity toward strangers that originates in Greek mythology has survived the centuries and is well and truly alive in Greek culture today.

-We experienced this time and again while we travelled through Greece and lost count of how many shots of homemade ouzo we were encouraged to try.
+We experienced this time and again as we travelled through Greece, losing count of how many shots of homemade ouzo we were encouraged to try.
+Most tasted like burning petrol, but it’s the thought that counts.

 Image of Zeus in the sky